TradePulse Learning Hub

 Indicator Stacking (TradePulse Method)

 Pro takeaway: Never use one indicator.
-Use 2–3 indicators that measure different things.
+Use 2–3 that measure different dimensions.
+Confluence = higher probability.

 • Momentum: RSI / MACD